 RECIPE TIPS & TRICKS

 - Cook the glaze just a few minutes before the carrots are done.
 You don’t want the butter to cool as the glaze becomes less pourable.
+If it does chill and solidify, just gently reheat to pourable consistency.

 OTHER AIR FRYER RECIPES YOU’LL LOVE